skyuplam/rust-musl/README.md

 ## Supported `TARGET`s

-Althought the primary purpose of the repo is based on arm[hf] and musl, all `musl` target is also possible in theory.

-You can get all `musl` target from `rustup` command as the following:
+You can get most `musl` target from `rustup` command as the following:

 ```sh
 $ rustup target list | grep musl